 Pumpkin Wheels & Pawpaw FlutesThe Games of Malawi

-There is further information about the International String Figure Association (Pasadena, California, USA) here and the Special Issue of the Bulletin (which is the first to be published in colour) is available to purchase and / or to read here.
+There is further information about the International String Figure Association (Pasadena, California, USA) here and the Special Issue of the Bulletin (which is the first to be published in colour) is available to purchase here.

 Photographed above are Mlles.
 Evelyn and Eliza Kanjira (nieces to Mr. Fyson Kanjira, the Bursar of Kamuzu Academy), who are making 'Flying Bird' at the National Schools Science Fair / China Week, Kamuzu Academy, in July 2017.

 'This Malawian figure must surely qualify as one of the most delightful moving figures in the whole corpus of known string-figure designs.'